-Is it a good idea to take a two-year old on a spontaneous boat trip on the deep water of the Pacific Ocean?
+Is it a good idea to take a two-year-old on a spontaneous boat trip in the deep water of the Pacific Ocean?
 This is the kind of question I should have researched on parenting forums—if only I was this kind of mother.
 I’m not.
 We were standing in front of the port of Valparaiso, I saw a boat taking passengers and next thing you know I was strapping a lifejacket on Mark.

 “This is a great chance to sail a bit on the Pacific Ocean!”

 Feng shrugged.
 “I will wait for you guys.
 I don’t want to be sick on the boat.”

 We left the shore and headed to Viña del Mar.
 I could see the stretch of beach and the hills from the boat, as well as the deep-blue sea and several giant jellyfish floating around.
 We toured around the bay, getting close to Chile’s warships—giant grey boats with canons proudly floating the national flag—and to the freighter ships—“China Shipping Line” from Ningpo—unloading hundreds of containers with cranes.

 I loved our tour.
 Mark did too, especially the cranes and the containers.